 It is far too easy to do just enough to get by at your job, at home, or in life in general.
 But each of us has such greater potential, if we only decide we can do something to help others.
 If we stay determined to help those in need, we help ourselves.

-Andrew J. Maloney IIIAndrew Maloney is Liaison Counsel to the families involved in the 9/11 terrorism litigation case against the Kingdom of Saudi Arabia.
+Andrew J. Maloney IIIAndrew Maloney is a critical member of the legal team representing families in the 9/11 terrorism litigation case against the Kingdom of Saudi Arabia.
 Andrew's focus is in aviation litigation as well as general products liability, medical malpractice and general negligence cases.
 He briefed and argued a case before the United States Supreme Court on the Westfall Act which governs the scope of employment under the Federal Tort Claims Act for federal employees.